pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ChartControl.md

 ## Implementation

 ### ChartControl Properties
-The ChartControl can be configured with the following properties:
+The ChartControl control can be configured with the following properties:

 | Property | Type | Required | Description |
 | ---- | ---- | ---- | ---- |